dwhswenson/fabulous-paths/README.md

 version 3.0 or (at your option) any later version.
 Development takes place in public at http://github.com/openpathsampling/paths-fabulous.

-As this package is a rather thin wrapper, problems are more likely to arise through either OpenPathSampling or FABULOUS.
+As this package is mostly a thin adapter, problems are more likely to arise through either OpenPathSampling or FABULOUS.
 Please first contact those packages through their help forums: